 What is Sales Velocity?

-Essentially sales velocity is the speed at which leads and opportunities move down and out of your funnel.
+We have to begin by giving a sales velocity definition.
+Essentially Sales Velocity is the speed at which leads and opportunities move down and out of your funnel.

-Sales velocity can be measured in a few ways:
+Sales velocity (or pipeline velocity) can be measured in a few ways:

 - The age in stage before moving to the next stage

 - The total age in all stages, leading to an exit (Closed Won or Closed Lost)

 - The time that passes from an action (i.e. lead assigned) to a reaction (i.e. sales outreach) or a sequence of events (demo, pilot signup, purchase).

 Measuring velocity gives you a benchmark you can use to track which parts of your sales and marketing process drive acceleration or put deals at a standstill.Sales velocity is the speed at which leads and opportunities move down and out of your funnel.Click To Tweet

 Measure What Influences Sales Velocity

 Velocity can be incredibly variable throughout your business.
 Keeping track of this metric allows you to see your sales funnel acceleration and make appropriate changes to improve.

 I prefer to look at velocity in a few different ways, to get a sense of what levers are influencing the speed of your pipeline.